Documentation

 The pressure values at the inlet and the outlet can be assigned using the following types:

-These three types are described in detail below:
+These four types are described in detail below:

 Additionally, the user can also input values in the form of a table by uploading a .csv file or entering the values manually.
-The following figure highlights the icon which serves this purpose.
+The following figure highlights the icon that serves this purpose.

 Correct dependencies should be chosen.
 In this case, the uploaded file contains values that are dependent on time only.